 About St. Martin Parish

 St. Martin Parish, Louisiana (officially a parish, not a parish, as Louisiana uses the parish system) is located in the south-central part of the state along the Atchafalaya Basin, covering approximately 740 square miles with a population of around 52,000 residents.
-The parish has two seats of government: St. Martinville, the cultural and historical seat, and Breaux Bridge, which serves as a secondary administrative center.
-St. Martin Parish is divided by the Atchafalaya River, creating distinct East and West St. Martin communities.
+The parish has two seats of government: St. Martinville, the cultural and historical seat, and Breaux Bridge, which is a secondary administrative center. the parish is divided by the Atchafalaya River, creating distinct East and West St Martin communities.

 The parish is renowned as the heart of Cajun and Creole culture, with St. Martinville known as the 'Mother City of Acadiana' and home to the Evangeline Oak and Acadian Memorial.
 Breaux Bridge proudly holds the title of 'Crawfish Capital of the World.'
 Major landmarks include Lake Martin, one of Louisiana's most pristine cypress-tupelo swamps, and the Bayou Teche National Wildlife Refuge.